pickyourtrail_logo

 1. Esala Perahera- Kandy

-• One of the largest and ancient Buddhist festivals in Asia.
+• One of the largest and most ancient Buddhist festivals in Asia.

 • Includes 10 days of lively ceremonial processions, Kandyan dancers, fire performers and elephants.